justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 > like `setAttribute()`.

-[^1]: HTML does have some facility for event handler attributes, but these are generally discourage and don't have access to the lexical scope of the template expression.
+[^1]: HTML does have some facility for event handler attributes, but these are generally discouraged and don't have access to the lexical scope of the template expression.

 ##### Why can't directives be used for property and event bindings?